In our study of Jonah chapter three, we look at God's mercy and willingness to give people a second chance.

 Not only did the king repent but he issued a decree for all of Nineveh to do so as well.
 He instituted a very extreme fast as not only did he tell the people not to eat but he also told them not to have drink.
 He even went so far as to call for a fast for their animals.
 This great kingdom is doing some serious humbling of themselves.
 The king also told them to pray and to do so "urgently" as well as giving up their evil ways in hopes of God's mercy.
 This is a very true picture of repentance as it is not only a change of attitude but also a change of actions.
 We are called to this same repentance and God has even graciously given us the gift (Holy Spirit) to give us the power to change our actions.
 You can see this in Acts 2:38 where Peter issued the same call to radical repentance.

-When God saw what they did and how they turned from their evil ways, he had compassion and did not bring upon them the destruction he had threatened.
+When God saw by their deeds that they had turned from their evil way, he relented and did not bring on them the punishment he had threatened.

 What a picture of a merciful God in that He forgave the people of Nineveh when they repented.
 That same radical forgiveness is available for us as well.
 No matter how bad the things we have done seem, God will accept our repentance and spare us His wrath.
 Not only did God give Jonah a second chance in this chapter but He also gave the Ninevites another chance and they accepted.
 If you are looking for a second chance (or maybe a third, fourth, etc.) God is waiting!